KensoDev/gong/README.md

 `gong login {client-name}`

 Each of the supported clients will prompt the required fields in order to login to the system.
-Jira will need username, pass and a couple more while others might only need an API token.
+Jira will need username, password, domain (without the https://) scheme while others might only need an API token.

 Once you input all of the details the client will attempt to login.
 If succeeded it will let you know.